coleifer/peewee/docs/peewee/database.rst

 ------------------

-Connection pooling is provided by the :ref:`pool module <pool>`, included in the :ref:`playhouse` extensions library.
+Connection pooling is provided by the :ref:`pool module <pool>`, included in the :ref:`playhouse <playhouse>` extensions library.
 The pool supports:

 * Timeout after which connections will be recycled.
 * Upper bound on the number of open connections.